wfmorris/lability-critique-v2/README.md

 Apart from a re-analysis of published data from Barraquand et al. 2014 (J. Animal Ecology 83: 375-387), the paper is theoretical, and this repository provides the code used to generate the figures in the paper and to perform a reanalysis of the data from Barraquand et al. 2014.

-Code was written by XXXXXXXXX, who also performed digitization and model fitting for the skua data from Barraquand et al. 2014.
+Code was written by W.F.
+Morris, who also performed digitization and model fitting for the skua data from Barraquand et al. 2014.
 Scripts were run in RStudio using R version 4.2.2 (2022-10-31 ucrt) running under Windows 10 x64 (build 19045).
 As scripts were written for a PC platform, windows() commands are used to open graphical windows (they could be replaced with quartz() on a MAC machine).
 Scripts are licensed under the MIT License described here: https://choosealicense.com/licenses/mit/

 The script < fit skua productivity functions.R > uses data on skua productivity vs lemming data obtained by digitizing Fig. 2 in Barraquand et al. (2014).
 The digitized data are found in the file < skua data from Barraquand.csv >.